machinekit/mksocfpga/HW/VivadoProjects/Readme.md

 need to define the config file used by the make\_bitstream.sh script.
 After running make\_bitstream, the *.bit.bin file will be in your new root folder for the carrier.

+Checkout the latest commit for the FZ3 board if you are adding a mpsoc based board